Polygamy in Africa

 Polygamy in Africa has existed throughout the history of Africa.
 Polygamy, particularly polygyny, is a highly valued social institution in Africa.
 Polygamy is a marriage between a man or woman and their multiple spouses.
 Polygyny is a marriage between a man and multiple wives.
 Polyandry is a marriage between a woman and multiple husbands.

-A common expectation for African kings in African societies is for African kings to symbolically unify his kingdom and the society through partaking in polygamous marriages with wives from a broad range of clans within the society.
+A common expectation for African kings is to symbolically unify their kingdoms and societies through partaking in polygamous marriages with wives from a broad range of clans within the society.
 By doing so, the king reduces the chance of dissident and rival forces developing and rising against him.